Wednesday, 4 January 2017

 2. Medications

-• For Hypothyroidism: Levothyroxine (Synthroid) replaces the missing hormone and tells the pituitary to stop stimulating the gland, which may shrink the goiter.
+• For Hypothyroidism: A daily synthetic hormone pill called Levothyroxine (Synthroid) replaces the missing hormone.
+This signals the pituitary gland to stop over-stimulating the thyroid, which often allows the goiter to shrink naturally.

-• For Hyperthyroidism: Medications to slow down hormone production.
+• For Hyperthyroidism: Anti-thyroid medications (like Methimazole) are prescribed to slow down massive hormone production.

 3. Radioactive Iodine

-Used for overactive thyroids.
-You take a pill containing radioactive iodine, which destroys thyroid cells, causing the goiter to shrink.
-You will likely need to take synthetic hormone replacement for life afterward.
+Frequently used for overactive thyroids (Graves' disease).
+You swallow a pill containing radioactive iodine, which travels directly to the thyroid and slowly destroys the overactive cells, causing the goiter to shrink significantly.
+Following this treatment, you will likely need to take a daily synthetic hormone replacement pill for the rest of your life.

 4. Surgery

-Removing all or part of the thyroid (Thyroidectomy) is an option if:
+Removing all or part of the thyroid gland (a Thyroidectomy) is a highly effective option if:

-• The goiter is so large it makes breathing or swallowing difficult.
+• The goiter is so physically massive it makes breathing, swallowing, or sleeping difficult.

 No comments: